 Gabriel Jackson’s The Passion of Our Lord Jesus Christ is not by any means an “easy” work.
 Irregular rhythms jostle with mercurial dynamics.
 Orchestral instruments respond to the calls of operatic soloists who soar and dip amid or atop choral vocals.
 Sounds begin in mimesis and end in abstraction.
 Form yields to content, adapts, then yields again, creating phantasmagoric effects.

 Yet for all of its eclecticism and complexity, the 69-minute oratorio coheres.
-Its new, world-premier recording on Delphian Records by (in order of billing) the soprano Emma Tring, the tenor Guy Cutting, the Choir of Merton College, Oxford, and Benjamin Nicholas’ Oxford Contemporary Sinfonia provides an illuminating and a challenging meditation on seven pivotal events associated with Holy Week and Easter.
+Its new, world-premiere recording on Delphian Records by (in order of billing) the soprano Emma Tring, the tenor Guy Cutting, the Choir of Merton College, Oxford, and Benjamin Nicholas’ Oxford Contemporary Sinfonia provides an illuminating and a challenging meditation on seven pivotal events associated with Holy Week and Easter.

 How challenging is it?
 Well, the gulf between The Passion and the typical contemporary “praise and worship” album may not be as great or as fixed as the one separating Lazarus from Dives, but Jackson’s pigeonhole-resistant music still requires powers of concentration seldom demanded by projects that—their good intentions notwithstanding—underestimate the intelligence and the patience of their audience.
 Jackson takes the intelligence and the patience of his audience as a given.